DroneBridge/ESP32/README.md

 -   The ESP will auto-send data to all connected devices via UDP to port 14550.
 QGroundControl should auto-connect using UDP
 -   Connect via **TCP on port 5760** or **UDP on port 14550** to the ESP32 to send & receive data with a GCS of your choice.
--   **In case of a UDP connection the GCS must send at least one packet (e.g. MAVLink heart beat etc.) to the UDP port of the ESP32 to register as an endpoint.**
+-   **In case of a UDP connection the GCS must send at least one packet (e.g. MAVLink heart beat etc.) to the UDP port of the ESP32 to register as an endpoint.
+Add ESP32 as an UDP target in the GCS**
--   Manually add a UDP target usign the web interface
+-   Manually add a UDP target using the web interface

 ## Further Support & Donations